Upcoming Shipping Break: July 2-10

 Understanding Knit Fabric for Beginners

 When evaluating knits, first try to understand these three key features: weight, stretch percentage, and fiber content.
+Don't worry if you can't identify every knit fabric by name yet.
+Once you understand these three characteristics, you'll be able to confidently evaluate almost any knit fabric you come across.
 All of these things work together and influence each other.
-After you have mastered these three characteristics, you can learn about more nuanced ideas like recovery and drape.
+Once you understand these three characteristics, you'll have a solid foundation for choosing knit fabrics.
+From there, you can begin exploring more nuanced concepts like drape, recovery, opacity, and fabric structure.
 In this post, we will cover the three big ideas you need to understand in order to start with knits.

 Fabric Weight